House & Apartment

 - Prior threats from people living in the property.

 Find the person who must receive the notice and give it to them.
 To complete personal service, the person serving a notice must hand the notice directly to the person named on the notice.
-The recipient does not need to sign the notice.

 Sometimes, people refuse to accept a notice.
 This can mean giving it back to the person serving the notice, throwing it away, or destroying it.
 However, as long as they have been handed the notice, service is still complete.

-When any part of the tenant ’s rent is paid with a Housing Choice Voucher (HCV), as soon as the notice has been served, the landlord must immediately send a copy of any written eviction notice to the local housing authority.
+When any part of the tenant’s rent is paid with a Housing Choice Voucher (HCV), as soon as the notice has been served, the landlord must immediately send a copy of any written eviction notice to the local housing authority.

 - Left in a mailbox,